erjank/teaching/lessons.md

 More specifically, a good learning objective has a *measurable or verifiable verb* that states what the learner will do, and specifies the *criteria for acceptable performance*.
-Writing these kinds of learning objectives may initially seem restrictive or limiting, but will make both you and your learners happier in the long run.
+Writing these kinds of learning objectives may initially seem restrictive or limiting, but will make both you, your fellow instructors, and your learners happier in the long run.
 You will end up with clear guidelines for both your teaching and assessment, and your learners will appreciate the clear expectations.

 One tool that can help when writing learning objectives is [Bloom's taxonomy][wikipedia-bloom], which was first published in 1956.
 It